Many of us are feeling a financial pinch due to the COVID-19 pandemic and are looking for ways to make money during the lockdown.

 Similar to becoming a virtual assistant, you can initially find work through sites like Upwork.
 But to get regular paying gigs, setting up your own business and focusing on a particular subject that you are interested in can allow you to make more money in the long run.
 For example, if you like writing about traveling or living in an RV full-time, you can target blogs in that niche and build a relationship with the owners.

-Once you establish a track record and can point to the awesome content you have created, the referrals will start to pile up, and you can pick and choose what you want to write about.
+Once you establish a track record and can point to the excellent content you have created, the referrals will start to pile up, and you can pick and choose what you want to write about.
 You can also command higher rates – whereas you might start at $50-75 for a 1,000-word article, as you gain credibility, you can raise your rates to $200-500 for that same content!

 Until I started my blog, I had no idea all of the different hats you have to wear to run a successful blog – and writing is just a small piece of the puzzle.
 A reliable freelance writer who can put out consistent content is worth their weight in gold.